 As you can see, this training which typically follows a rigorous graduate or medical school preparation is quite demanding.
 In fact, psychoanalysts are among the most highly trained mental health professionals.

 This varies between institutes.
 Until recently, those institutes that the American Psychoanalytic Association accredited required that all Supervising and Training Analysts were board certified.
 This is still true in many, though not all, institutes.
 Here in Washington DC, board certification is no longer required.
-However, those of us who have opted to pursue board certification have found it to be an enriching path.
+However, many of us who have opted to pursue board certification have found it to be an enriching path.

 To be appointed as a Training and Supervising Analyst, nearly all institutes require “clinical immersion”.
 These psychoanalysts must document that they have devoted a substantial part of their practice (usually about half) to the conduct of psychoanalysis for many years.